AnyChart/docs.anychart.com/Basic_Charts_Types/Scatter_Chart.md

     [2, 4]
   ]);

-  //data for the second line series chart.line([
+  // data for the second line series chart.line([
     [-2, -4],
     [-1, -1],